sharpertool/tennisblock/README_DOCKER.md

 	docker-compose exec postgres restore <filename>

 NOTE: If you have some tool using the DB, restore won't work.
-This is a postgres thing.. make sure Django isn't running, and if you have some postgres tool, make sure it's not running either.
+This is a postgres thing.. make sure Django isn't running, and if you have some other postgres tool, make sure it's not running either.